Heat Help

 • Supplies to give out

 Keeping a few critical supplies in your car or bag can make an immediate difference in someone’s day.
-In addition to cash, gift cards, socks, food, and water, here are some ideas to help unhoused folks stay safe in the heat:
+In addition to care kits that include cash, gift cards, socks, food, and water, here are some ideas to help unhoused folks stay safe in the heat:

 • Signs of heat-related illness